Bureau of Standards tells JSC about forex challenges

 Dupres said sometimes a lack of access to forex prevents projects from being executed.

-Trejo said the TTBS’ used a tensile tester to examine the integrity of carbon steel bars used in the construction industry.
+Trejo said the TTBS used a tensile tester to examine the integrity of carbon steel bars used in the construction industry, and if a part has to be bought for the tester, forex is needed for this.

 Karim said many people are unaware that the TTBS plays an important role in activities such as calibrating weighing scales in public markets and fuel dispensers in gas stations.

-JSC chairman, Independent Senator Sunity Maharaj, acknowledged that challenges with forex could affect the ability of the bureau to undertake some important work.
+JSC chairman Independent Senator Sunity Maharaj acknowledged that challenges with forex could affect the ability of the bureau to undertake some important work.

 She said this could translate into shortages of certain items and increased prices of those items as a result.

-At a news conference on November 5, Finance Minister Colm Imbert said the ministry is engaging various chambers of commerce and the TT Manufacturers Association (TTMA) on whether or not the system in which forex is distributed should be changed.
+At a news conference on November 5, Finance Minister Colm Imbert said the ministry is engaging various chambers of commerce and the TT Manufacturers Association (TTMA) on whether or not the system by which forex is distributed should be changed.

 “It is a system that has been in place for over 25 years, where it is expected that the banks would exercise responsibility, equity and justice in the distribution (of forex),” he said.

-“We can go to the other extreme, which we have not done yet, where we can particularise that a percentage of this allocation should go to SMEs (small and medium enterprises), for medical expenses, education, travel, imports for manufacturers etc. We can do that.”
+“We can go to the other extreme, which we have not done yet, where we can particularise that a percentage of this allocation should go to SMEs (small and medium enterprises), for medical expenses, education, travel, imports for manufacturers, etc. We can do that.”

 Comments

-"TTBS tells JSC about forex challenges"
+"Bureau of Standards tells JSC about forex challenges"